About This Journal

 - best practices in Catholic education

-In addition to the main section of peer-reviewed articles, each issue of the journal includes a Focus Section curated by a guest editor.
+Each issue welcomes traditional scholarly articles as well as articles considered Education in Practice contributions.
+In addition to the main section of peer-reviewed articles, some issues of the journal includes a Focus Section curated by a guest editor.
 The focus section includes a mix of invited essays and peer-reviewed research articles.
-Each issue also includes reviews of new books relevant to Catholic education research and practice.
+Some issues may also includes reviews of new books relevant to Catholic education research and practice.

 Sponsorship and Support